-Imaging Fourier Transform Spectroscopy (IFTS) is Spectrography using an imaging Spectrograph that incorporates a Michelson Interferometer, Apodization and Fast Fourier Transform (FFT)-based processing to produce spectra for each pixel of an image.
+Imaging Fourier transform spectroscopy (IFTS) is spectrography using a type of imaging spectrograph (called an imaging Fourier transform spectrometer) that incorporates a Michelson interferometer, apodization and fast Fourier transform-based processing to produce spectra for each pixel of an image.
 It has the advantage of a very fine grained image, i.e., with each pixel of a typical astronomical-instrument CCD collecting the spectrum for that pixel.
-This is opposed to the typical Integral Field Unit (IFU)-based imaging spectrography that produces spectra for only a few pixels.
+This is opposed to the typical integral field unit-based imaging spectrography that produces spectra for only a few pixels.

 The method can produce a very fine grained image at the cost of requiring multiple snapshots.
-An issue is that short-term variations in Seeing or in the source itself affect the accuracy of the spectra acquired.
-Another tradeoff is that the wider the Spectral Band under analysis, the more snapshots are required to produce a reliable spectrum, which is a reason to limit the band under analysis, e.g., with filtering in front of the spectrograph.
+An issue is that short-term variations in seeing or in the source itself affect the accuracy of the spectra acquired, and I presume make it unusable for some applications.
+Another tradeoff is that the wider the spectral band under analysis, the more snapshots are required to produce a reliable spectrum, which is a reason to limit the band under analysis, e.g., with filtering in front of the spectrograph.